burgerkingeater/tf-tips/tf_debug.md

 You can use following commands to verify any TF code change you have made or debug TF code.

+All of the following commands are run under the [root dir of TF repo](https://github.com/tensorflow/tensorflow/).

 # run Python unit tests
 ```
 bazel test --test_output=all --verbose_failures -c opt  //tensorflow/python/data/kernel_tests:unbatch_test